 You must give your landlord or agent the opportunity to respond before contacting us.

 If you think the problem is an imminent and significant risk, then contact your landlord or agent verbally.
-If you are unhappy with the response, please contact our Housing team.
+If you are unhappy with the response, please contact Customer Services.

 Before we can take any action about a property, the following steps must have been taken:

 1. Inform your landlord or agent

 - you must ensure that the unsatisfactory conditions you wish to complain about fall under the landlords' responsibility to repair and that the conditions are not a result of your lifestyle.
 Please use this tool for further advice about legal responsibility for disrepair and other concerns you may have related to your landlord or agent

 - you must inform your landlord or agent, verbally and in writing listing the defects that require attention.